Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Verify that Form CEM-3101, “Notice of Materials to Be Used,” includes all materials to be used.
 Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

 - Verify that the materials the contractor plans to use comply with Section 41-1.02, “Materials,” of the Standard Specifications.
-Where specified, ensure that the proposed products are on the current Authorized Material List or laboratory test data is submitted.
+Where specified, check that the proposed products are on the current Authorized Material List or laboratory test data is submitted.

 - Require certificates of compliance for fly ash, admixtures, cement, joint sealant, dowel bars, chemical adhesive, compression seal, backer rods, joint filler materials, and epoxy powder coating.